-- A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - An absence for participation in an activity that has not been approved will be considered an unexcused absence.
+- A student who receives special education services and who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - Students are not allowed to participate in extra-curricular events if not in attendance for the entire school day on the day of the event.
+Legitimate doctor's appointments will be considered an exception when a written note verifying the appointment is provided.
+Exceptions will be considered and approved by an administrator in the case of extenuating circumstances.
+In addition, students are not allowed to leave school to participate in an extra-curricular activity if he/she owes Attendance Recovery hours or has excessive absences in any class. - An absence for participation in an activity that has not been approved will be considered an unexcused absence.